 By making after-tax contributions and falling into the right total income range, you could get some extra help with your balance.
 If eligible, you could receive government co-contributions, paid to your super account2.
 The co-contribution is tax free and isn’t taxed when it’s deposited into, or withdrawn, from your super account.
 It can be worth up to $500 pa.

-AustralianSuper is one of the country's top performing super funds over 7, 10 and 20 years5.
+AustralianSuper is one of the country's top long-term performing super funds over 10, 15 and 20 years5.

 AustralianSuper is a profit-to-member fund – we don’t pay profits or dividends to shareholders.
 This means the profits we make are for the benefit of members.

-AustralianSuper offers members free educational resources and tools, webinars and calculators, alongside a range of paid advice options from our financial advisers6.
+AustralianSuper offers educational resources and tools, webinars, and calculators at no extra cost to members.
+Members also have have access to a range of paid advice options from financial advisers6.

 - Before making a decision to combine your super, consider any fees or charges that may apply, and the effect a transfer may have on benefits in your other fund such as insurance cover.
 We recommend you consider seeking financial advice.